DHS-Components/dhs-suite-easy-deploy/README.md

 # DHS Suite Easy Deploy

-The DHS suite is a tool allowing the installation of Collaborative Softwares in Docker Swarm environment, in particular if the machine where the suite will be installed is not in a swarm it will be added.
+The DHS suite Easy Deploy is a tool allowing the installation of Collaborative Softwares in Docker Swarm environment, in particular if the machine where the suite will be installed is not in a swarm it will be added.
 The Docker swarm created will be a single node swarm and it is important to have on the machine these TCP/UDP ports opened 2376/2377/7946/4789.

 ## Prerequirements